-First 2021 International Family Dialogue Focuses on Global Family Trends
+Fifth 2021 International Family Dialogue Focuses on Politics

-All six family dialogues are free, held in English, and occur on Sundays, 12:00-1:30pm EST (New York time) via Zoom.
+All six family dialogues are free, and are held, in English, on Sundays, 12:00-1:30pm EST (New York time) via Zoom.
 Each dialogue has a different date and topic as follows:

 June 27: Global Trends in Family Life: How are families changing worldwide, and how does this impact family health and security?
 Topics might include global patterns and trends in family demographics, parenting, childhood, family life, aspirations and viewpoints, etc.